How Freddie Prinze Jr. and Sarah Michelle Gellar Managed to Pull Off the Impossible With Their Romance - E! Online

 A season-long stint on 24 wrapped, he became very choosy about his next projects.
 "We fight over who gets to stay home," Gellar, herself raised by a single mother, admitted to Us Weekly in 2012.
 "You'd think it would be the opposite, that the parents would be like, 'No, I'll go to work!' but he's like, 'You stayed home for two years!
 It's my turn!'"

-Back at work, first on Ringer, then with Robin Williams in The Crazy Ones, Gellar arranged her hours so that she was able to be home for wake-ups or bedtimes.
+Having returned to work, first on Ringer, then with Robin Williams in The Crazy Ones, Gellar arranged her hours so that she was able to be home for wake-ups or bedtimes.
 And in 2015 she launched the passion project that's afforded her a bit more flexibility, her low-sugar, organic baking company Foodstirs the sweetest of success stories.

-Set to return to screens post-pandemic with two major projects—dramedy Other People's Houses and the literary-adapted thriller Sometimes I Lie—she knows she's had more than her share of wins.
+Back on screens with last year's Wolf Pack, a project she also executive produced, Gellar knows she's had more than her share of wins.
 "I have accomplished more in my career than I think I could have ever anticipated," she told W in 2019.
 "I've been a product of not one but multiple shows that resonate, that people still watch, that people still love and talk about.
 So, for me, it's all gravy."

 Though Gellar's proud "that I've been able to use storytelling to make a difference in people's lives," her kids bring her the most gratification, hands down.
 They're the people in her life who can appreciate that she literally slayed on television, but still care more that she helps them bake cookies and achieve cool hairdos.
 "I try to separate myself as much as I can," she told W. "I always say, there's Sarah Michelle Gellar and there's Sarah Prinze.
 And they're two different people."

-Sarah Prinze shares remote learning and cleaning duties with her husband who just so happens to also be an early aughts icon.
+Sarah Prinze shares homework and cleaning duties with her husband who just so happens to also be an early aughts icon.
 She worries about how her kids will fare at sleepovers ("I wanted to spend the night downstairs in their guest room, but I sort of got kicked out," she joked to Momtastic in 2015) and tries to best the geniuses that turn up to compete each weeknight on Jeopardy.

-"We work as a team, so any point I get, she gets, any point she gets, I get," Prinze explained to Parade last February.
+"We work as a team, so any point I get, she gets, any point she gets, I get," Prinze explained to Parade.
 "The last one that we watched, we got the first six answers in a row.
 We were like, 'are you kidding me right now?!
 Time for someone to be on Celebrity Jeopardy!'
 But we didn't get any right for the rest of the show."

-They sure have figured out the answer to keep a marriage humming along near the end of its second decade, though.
+They sure have figured out the answer to keep a marriage humming along two decades in, though.

 They're not big on Valentine's Day ("We don't do presents, but we'll get some smooches in there man," Prinze told Parade), prefer "date nights at home where I'm cooking," said Prinze to fancy outings and they are serious when it comes to dedicated family time.